Saturday, February 21, 2026

 Without hesitation.

 They placed Matthew in my arms.
-His favorite stuffed dog rested beside him.
+His stuffed dog — the small, well-loved one he carried everywhere, the one that was always exactly where he left it — rested beside him.

 He felt smaller than I remembered.

-Or maybe it was the weight of the moment.
+Or maybe it was the weight of what I was holding.

-I wanted him to know – beyond doubt – even if he could not consciously know – that he was my son.
+I wanted him to know — beyond any doubt, even if he could not consciously know — that he was my son.

 That he was not alone.